Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### Calling Component Instance APIs

-This section is the migragation reference for using a ref or component instance to access:
+This section is the migration reference for using a ref or component instance to access:

 - prop callbacks (`componentRef.props.onChange`)
 - class methods that update state (`componentRef.updateValue`)